 Hypertension continues to be a major public health problem and a major risk factor for cardiovascular and renal diseases.
 Despite the enormous advances in antihypertensive-drug therapy over the past five decades, the number of people with uncontrolled hypertension has continued to rise in the U.S.

 Our team offers considerable depth and breadth in both basic and clinical aspects of hypertension research.
+We are committed to ensure that applicants and individuals accepted to the fellowship program reflect the rich diversity of the community we serve here at UT Southwestern.
 Fellows are exposed to a wide range of state-of-the-art concepts and approaches in basic research, ranging from cell and molecular biology to integrative mouse physiology.
 Opportunities for involvement and training in clinical research span the gamut from human cardiovascular physiology to clinical trials to epidemiology and public health.
 With substantial funding from the Donald W. Reynolds Foundation, we have established a Clinical Cardiovascular Research Center that provides fellows with access to a large population database (The Dallas Heart Study).

 Fellowship Goals and Objectives